zhangning737/njustThesisMaster/README.md

     Make it more compatible with MacTex on OSX;

-    Make it easier for Windows OS user with texlive-2105~2019.
+    Make it easier for Windows OS user with texlive-2105~2019;

+    Texlive full version on Linux should be work, but never tested.

 ================================================================================
 Download: